-- Director Regional Centre for Energy Policy Research - Budapest, Hungary
+- Director, Regional Centre for Energy Policy Research (REKK)

-Peter Kaderják (1963) is the director of the Regional Centre for Energy Policy Research (REKK), and the course director of the Energy Economics postgraduate program of Corvinus University of Budapest.
+Dr. Péter Kaderják is the Director of the Regional Centre for Energy Policy Research (REKK), and the Course Director of the Energy Economics postgraduate program of Corvinus University of Budapest.

-He was President of the Hungarian Energy Office; Associate Professor in the Microeconomics Department at Budapest University of Economics; and former Chairman of the Energy Regulators Regional Association (ERRA).
-Dr. Kaderják was previously Chief of the Minister’s Cabinet and Secretary of the Economic Committee of the Hungarian Government.
+He has been President of the Hungarian Energy Office, an Associate Professor in the Microeconomics Department at Budapest University of Economics, and former Chairman of the Energy Regulators Regional Association (ERRA).
+Péter was previously Chief of the Minister’s Cabinet and Secretary of the Economic Committee of the Hungarian Government.